 That is where we come in.
 We have created a helpful guide below, detailing some of the things that students could implement into their lives when wanting to thrive in school and beyond.
 We are confident that there will be something of value here and that you will go forward knowing what you may need to change to thrive through school and university.

 Read on for more.

 Naturally, when in the educational environment, you want nothing more than to thrive academically and do well in all subjects.
 While this is very well the case, it is challenging to be good at everything, and most of the time, it isn’t easy to attain.
-We can recognise the desire to thrive and excel in everything that you put your hand to.
+We can recognise the desire to thrive and excel in everything that you put your hand in.
 Believe us; we have been there ourselves!

 That being said, there are things that you can do to help you thrive academically.
 Some of these include the following:

 To improve on something, you need to be aware of what needs improving.
 It would now be proactive to have a stab in the dark.
 Ensuring that you make a list of what you are good at and what you do not effectively identify what areas you need to focus on moving forward.
 After all, improving sooner rather than later gives you the best possible chance to thrive and excel in your further education.
 This could be identified at a young age, for there are resources and services available to help in these situations.
 This leads us to the following point.

 Suppose you are in a position where you have identified your strengths and weaknesses; you may well have decided that you would like some extra help or tutoring with certain aspects of your education.
 There are various organisations and resources available for students of varying abilities, from those who need help with the 11 plus exam to those studying at university who need an IB Physics Tutor.